-When you live with chronic illness, it’s easy to succumb to feelings of guilt and failure.
-When I’m having a flare up, I sometimes get so frustrated that I can’t help beating myself up and taking jabs at how ‘useless’ I am.
+When you live with chronic illnesses like migraine and fibromyalgia, it’s easy to succumb to feelings of guilt and failure.
+When I have a flare-up, I sometimes get so frustrated that I can’t help beating myself up over how "useless" I am.

-These type of feelings can impact really negatively on my mental health.
-I know that I’m not useless.
+These feelings can really impact my mental health.
+Like, I know that I'm not useless.
 I know that my life has value.
-But when I’ve not been productive for a while, I become hyper-critical of my lack of accomplishments.
+But when I'm not productive, I become hyper-critical of my lack of accomplishments.

-I found that on my bad days these to-do lists were actually hindering rather than helping me.
-I couldn’t tick off all the items and I couldn’t feel that sense of achievement from doing all the things I’d planned.
+But, on bad days, these "To Do" lists were a hindrance rather than a help.
+I couldn't tick off all the items and feel that sense of achievement from doing everything I had planned.
 I felt deflated.
-Viewing that list with nothing ticked off filled me with guilt - even when I was barely able get out of bed.
-I still felt like the lack of completion of my tasks was a failure.
+Viewing that list with nothing ticked off filled me with guilt - even when I couldn't get out of bed.
+I still felt like not crossing off all my tasks meant I was a failure.

-In reality, I’m not sat about squandering my time.
-I’m recovering.
-I’m fighting.
-I’m battling my conditions.
+In reality, I'm not sitting around squandering my time.
+I'm recovering.
+I'm fighting.
+I'm constantly managing my chronic conditions.

 There were usually five to ten things on my list that I needed to do.
-I’d get so anxious just looking at it because I knew I wasn’t able to do any of them and it scared me.
-I couldn’t go to the post office, I didn’t reply to emails, I didn’t shower.
+I'd get so anxious because I knew I couldn't do any of them, and it scared me.
+I couldn’t go to the post office, I didn’t reply to emails, and I didn’t shower.
 I focussed on all the things I didn’t do.
-My to-do lists became overwhelming, never-ending and toxic.
+My “To Do” lists became overwhelming, never-ending, and toxic.

-Eventually the fact that I was not completing them day-after-day chipped away at my mental health.
-Who would have thought a simple to-do list could have such a harmful effect on me?
+Eventually, not completing the daily lists started to chip away at me.
+Who would have thought a simple “To Do” list could have such a harmful effect on me?

 I got stuck in a vicious cycle of torturing myself when I was down.
-I realised that the simple solution was probably to stop writing to-do list, but how was I going to remember even half of the things I had to do?
-I relied on this list to make sure I followed up on appointments and met deadlines.
+I realised that the simple solution was to stop writing “To Do” lists.

-I realised that even though the list helped my memory, it didn’t help my mind.
-This is when I was introduced to the ‘done list’.
+I admitted that even though the list helped my memory, it didn’t help my mind.
+This was when I was introduced to the "Done" list.